zaphod66/akkaSobel/README.md

 =========

 Image operators using Akka.
-1st steps to get my foot wet with Akka.
+1st steps to get my feet wet with Akka.